salecharohit/s4cpbook/docs/chapter1-insecure-code/threat-model.md

 3. **Sensitive Information Leakage through Code**:
    - Insecure handling of sensitive data, such as API keys or user credentials, can lead to data leaks.
 Proper encryption and access controls are critical to prevent this.

-## 📦 Container
+## 🐳 Container

-1. **Containers Running with Root Privileges**:
+1. **Image Mutability**
+   - Docker image is being pushed into the registry and pulled for execution using the `latest` tag.
+This violates the property of immutability as any change , benign or malicious , will automatically start running in the live environment.
+2. **Insecure Dockerfiles**
-   - Running containers with root privileges is risky as it provides potential attackers with broader system access.
+   - Dockerfile are configured to run containers with root privileges.
+Running containers with root privileges is risky as it provides potential attackers with broader system access.
 Best practices involve running containers with the least privilege necessary.

-2. **Invalidated Container Base Images**:
-   - Failing to update or validate base images can result in outdated software with known vulnerabilities.
-Regularly update and validate base images to ensure security.

-3. **Vulnerable Base Images**:
+Moreover, base images are being pulled from unknown sources risking the supply chain security as well.
+3. **Container Security**
-   - Base images should be selected carefully and kept up-to-date to avoid deploying containers with known security issues.
+   - Docker base image being pulled may have vulnerable packages that could be exploited.
+Base images should be selected carefully and kept up-to-date to avoid deploying containers with known security issues.

 ## ⚓ Cluster